SupraSummus/ipfs-api-mount/README.md

 More in depth description
 -------------------------

-`ipfs-api-mount` uses both node API and gateway interfaces.
-Node API is used for listing directories.
-Accessing gateway with `Range` header is then only way to read range from file (AFAIK).

-`ipfs-api-mount` uses fixed-size chunk caching.
-Cache has fixed max size.
-In case of multiple parelell reads there is a risk of cache thrashing.
+`ipfs-api-mount` uses node API for listing directories and reading objects.
+Objects are decoded and file structure is created localy (not in IPFS node).
+Caching is added on objects level.
+In case of nonlinear file access with many small reads there is a risk of cache thrashing.
 If this occurs performance will be much worst than without cache.
-When using the command you can adjust chunk size and cache size to get best performance.
+When using the command you can adjust cache size to get best performance (but for cache thrashing there is little hope).

 Tests
 -----